hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 * A merge function to combine two mapped values together for the same key

-From these three functions, ++toMap()++ produces the aggregation operation that is used to implement the grouping.
+From these three functions, `toMap()` produces the aggregation operation that is used to implement the grouping.

 All that's left after that is to drain the resulting maps back into the IMDG instance.

 As before, we return the DAG we've built for use at a later time - no actual computation has been performed - we've merely built up a declaration of what we want to have done when the job runs.

-Returning to the ++run()++ method, we can see that after a synchronous execution of the job, the code calls a helper method that calculates largest possible loss and the results that caused that outcome:
+Returning to the `run()` method, we can see that after a synchronous execution of the job, the code calls a helper method that calculates largest possible loss and the results that caused that outcome:

 ----
     public void outputPossibleLosses() {